hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some future day, produce you this choice bill;
 >
-> But 'tis such wit, and so devoid of sense,
+> But it is such wit, and so devoid of sense,
 >
-> To read it thro' you need have recompense.
+> To read it through you need have recompense.
 >
 > Bel.
 There's few you'll find, but really think they've wit,
 >